kjenney/terraform-localstack-and-aws/README.md

 # terraform-localstack-and-aws

-Running LocalStack against the same Infrastructure that is deployed to AWS
+Running LocalStack against the same Terraform code that is deployed to AWS

 My use case:
 * An AWS account provisioned with Terraform